Citable filing context

 Server-rendered

-JBHT's research view summarizes recent SEC filing context, starting with mda_quarterly from Apr 24, 2026.
+JBHT's research view summarizes recent SEC filing context, starting with earnings from Jul 15, 2026.

 JBHT filing events and research context